chorobaev/3d-mechanical-charcater/README.md

 **The Pushing Man** is a mechanical character, a souvenir.
 It is a man who is pushing something heavy and it makes realistic movements.
-The engine of the mechanism is gears that can be rotated.
+The engine of the mechanism is gears that can be rotated by hand.
 As gears are rotated the pushing man moves.
 To imagine that see below gif file.

 ### Partitions